 At Regency at Tuscaloosa, quality senior living care is our highest priority.
 This includes caring for our residents in a number of ways.
 While many perceive senior care to be only physical care, it’s so much more than that.
 We believe in nourishing our residents with spiritual care.
 This includes encouragement and support of personal beliefs, religions, and ethical practices.

 Belief systems offer a sense of significance in one’s life, a meaning, and purpose that becomes increasingly fulfilling as we age.
 In a continuous study of religion throughout America, almost half of surveyed adults over 65 attend church on a regular basis.
 In the same study, 65% of those over 50 years of age consider religion “imperative” to their daily life and salvation.

-Regency Senior Living’s Vice President of Business Development and Pastor, Jeff Clay, says, “Being a Christian company, we do understand the incredible importance for each individual to be able to experience and express their religious values and rituals, and we do everything we can to provide them opportunities to worship and carry out their customs and practices.”
+Regency Retirement Village’s Vice President of Business Development and Pastor, Jeff Clay, says, “Being a Christian company, we do understand the incredible importance for each individual to be able to experience and express their religious values and rituals, and we do everything we can to provide them opportunities to worship and carry out their customs and practices.”

 Upon touring our community, visitors will soon take note of our religious values.
 For instance, glance at our calendar of activities or monthly newsletter and you will see that Regency regularly reaches out to our local church organizations for volunteers to teach and lead through sermons, Bible studies, choir visits, and various entertainment events.